-Charles I is believed to have played golf at Leith and is noted to have played golf at Newcastle, where he was held prisoner after he lost the Civil War with Parliament.
+Charles I is believed to have played golf at Leith and is reported to have played golf at Newcastle, where he was held prisoner after he lost the Civil War with Parliament.
 During the nine months of his confinement at Newcastle 1646-47, he is reported to have played golf 'daily' on Shieldfield, until security concerns banned his excursions.

 So golf at Greenwich or nearby Blackheath is possible during the Stuart's time, when King James or Prince Henry or King Charles were visiting their wives or mothers.
 It is just that there is currently no documentary evidence at all to support the claim and it remains supposition.
 It should also be noted that there are other Stuart palaces more associated with sport such as Hampton Court Palace, which had a tennis court; Richmond, where Henry Stuart played golf and King Charles I established a deer park; and especially Royston, where James VI/I built a hunting lodge and where golf is known to have been played in 1624.

 There is a small, badly maintained, putting ground in Greenwich Park beside the tennis courts, which thus represents one of the oldest golfing grounds outside Scotland.